 How to Get to the SWFC?

-You can easily access to the tower by Shanghai Metro, Go on Line 2 and leave at Lujiazui Station.
+You can easily access the tower by Shanghai Metro, Go on Line 2, and leave at Lujiazui Station.
 From there, it is just a 10-minute walk from the station to the tower.

 - Use Lujiazui Financial City Loop Line or Lujiazui Financial City Line 2 and leave at Dongtailu Shijidadao Station.